globalizejs/globalize/examples/basic-globalize-compiler/README.md

 # Basic Globalize Compiler example

-On this example, we assume you know the Globalize usage basics.
-So, it focuses on the Globalize Compiler and on the Globalize runtime modules.
+This example focuses on the Globalize Compiler and the Globalize runtime modules.
+It assumes knowledge of Globalize usage basics.

 ## Running the example